kajackdfw/flaskirover/README.md

 1. Compose About page
 1. Load A Config file for startup settings
 1. Prompt User for setup and write a default config file
-1. Allow user to edit / tweek some numeric settings
+1. Build a settings page

 **FUTURE FEATURES:**
 1. Link to Arduino by USB